23 Oct 2025

 It usually develops in childhood through inconsistent caregiving, when warmth and rejection alternate.
 Emotional neglect, unpredictability, or trauma teach the child that closeness can’t be trusted, forming both anxious and avoidant responses later in adult life.

 Anxious and avoidant attachment styles are both forms of insecure attachment, but they differ in how people respond to closeness.
+Disorganised or anxious-avoidant attachment combines fears of rejection and engulfment.
 In contrast, secure attachment is marked by comfort with both intimacy and independence.
-Disorganised or anxious–avoidant attachment combines fears of rejection and engulfment, being abandoned if you get too close and consumed if you stay connected.

 No. It’s not a mental health disorder but a learned relational pattern within attachment theory.
 It can mimic symptoms of anxiety or emotional dysregulation, but responds well to therapy and relational healing.

 Yes.
-Evidence-based treatments like Emotionally Focused Therapy (EFT), Internal Family Systems (IFS), and Attachment-Based CBT help retrain emotional responses, reduce fear of closeness, and build secure attachment through safety and repetition.
+Evidence-based treatments like Emotionally Focused Therapy (EFT) and Attachment-Based CBT help retrain emotional responses, reduce fear of closeness, and build secure attachment through safety and repetition.

 Signs include recurring arguments, emotional highs and lows, and one partner doing most of the emotional work.
 If reassurance and space never seem to balance, the relationship may be stuck in a push-pull pattern.